Endava/cats/README.md

 # Available Commands

-To list all available commands, run CATS with no arguments:
+To list all available commands, run:

 ```shell
 > cats -h
 ```

-`Other ways to get help from the CATS command are as follows:
+All available subcommands are listed below:

 - `cats help` or `cats -h` will list all available options

-- `cats --version` will display the current CATS version

 - `cats list --fuzzers` will list all the existing fuzzers, grouped on categories